 Granite color patterns from individual quarries are nearly unique in each quarry.
 Colors of granite you may wish to install as a countertop may not be available from quarries in the United States and may need to be imported from other countries.

-Many colors and patterns of recycled glass, by contrast, can be manufactured domestically giving you a wider variety of colors and grain patters from which to choose.
-Some manufacturers of recycled glass will take orders for counter tops with custom colors.
+Many colors and patterns of recycled glass, by contrast, can be manufactured domestically giving you a wider variety of colors and grain patterns from which to choose.
+Some manufacturers of recycled glass will take orders for countertops with custom colors.
 Glass used in manufacturing countertops can vary greatly in appearance because of the size of the glass pieces and particles used to manufacture the countertop.
-Another factor that determines the appearance of glass countertops is that some glass pieces used in these counter tops are transparent, while others are translucent or opaque.
+Another factor that determines the appearance of glass countertops is that some glass pieces used in these countertops are transparent, while others are translucent or opaque.

 Durability and Care

 Because granite is a natural stone product, it is more vulnerable to staining, scratching, and chipping.
 This means it will typically need to be cleaned with cleansers that are not gritty or harsh enough to scratch or mar the marble's finish.
 Nearly all granite countertops can be sealed to reduce the chances of staining or scratching, but they will usually require periodic re-sealing.
 By contrast, not all recycled glass countertops offer the same resistance to staining and scratching.
 These vulnerabilities will vary with each manufacturer.
 Some glass countertops will require the same care as do granite countertops.
 In purchasing your glass countertop you should check with the retailer or contractor you purchase your countertop from to determine the type of care it will require.

 Recycled glass countertop prices will vary depending on the product and its manufacturer.
 The same is true of granite countertops, whose prices will vary depending to some degree on whether the granite is domestic or mined from a quarry in a foreign country.
 Some glass countertops can be purchased for approximately the same cost as a medium-priced granite countertop.